xiaosu-zhu/Aurora.Music/Source/readme.md

 # Something about build and deploy

-System requirement:
+System requirements:
 * Windows 10 version 1709 or higher
 * Visual Studio 2017 with Windows 10 SDK 10.0.16299
-* Please enable the development mode
+* Please enable dev mode in system settings

-You may notice that, there's something missed in the solution:
+You may notice that, there're something missed in the solution:

 1. **The `excluded.cs`**